AdnanH901/NYC_public_school_test_results_analysis/README.md

 ## Project Overview:
-This project explores and analyses the SAT test performances of a range of public high schools in New York City (NYC).
-The SAT (also known as Scholastic Aptitude Test) is a standardised test that is predominatley used for college admissions.
-Test scores typically reflect a student's proficiency in reading, writing and mathematics.
+This project explores and analyses the SAT performances of multiple public high schools in New York City (NYC).
+The SAT (Scholastic Aptitude Test) is a standardised test predominantly used for college admissions.
+Test scores typically reflect a student's reading, writing and mathematics proficiency.
 This analysis aims to provide crucial insights for key stakeholders, such as teachers, parents and local governments in NYC.

 ## Tools and Resources Used
 Here are some of the tools and resources used:
 - **Jupyter Notebook:** An open-source web application enabling one to share documents containing live code, equations, visualisations, and narrative text.
-It is what I used to create a report analysing new york city test results.
+I used it to create a report analysing New York City test results.
 Download **Anaconda** to access Jupyter Notebook https://www.anaconda.com/download.
-- **Python:** Within Jupyter Notebook, I used Python to generate the visualisations and live code that can be seen in the report.
+- **Python:** Within Jupyter Notebook, I used Python to generate the visualisations and live code seen in the report.
 The version that I used was 3.12.4.
 - **Latex**: $$\LaTeX$$ is a tool in Jupyter Notebook used to create mathematical expressions.
 They range from simple expressions such as $a^2+b^2=c^2$ to more complicated equations like the Schrödinger Equation
 <div align="center">